Design a site like this with WordPress.com

 I’ve always preferred a well-written children’s book to a poorly-written adults’ one.
 There are many who believe we are in a ‘golden age’ of children’s literature and while I enjoy reading, I also delight in talking about books with like-minded people.

-Having stuck to fiction books aimed at upper KS2 when I started blogging because I was teaching Year 5, I have now started reading more non fiction and books aimed at younger readers too – both to further my own reading experience and to cater for my Year 3 class for whom these are obviously a better choice.
-My New Year’s resolution this year is to read more Young Adult titles and I am loving those too.
+Having stuck to fiction books aimed at upper KS2 when I started blogging because I was teaching Year 5, and then titles for lower KS2 while teaching Year 3, I have now started reading more graphic novels, nonfiction and books aimed at all ages to further my own reading experience.
+My New Year’s resolution last year was to read more Young Adult titles and I am loving those too.

 Currently reading: